Candida Martinelli's Italophile Site

 transliterations of the Venetian dialect's soft consonant

-pronunciation.
+books mentioned above.
 These books are fun reads.
 They're written in an Italian that

 is a mix of Italian and Latin and sometimes French and Spanish.